pihart/worksheets/Chemistry I/Bond Energy/Bond Energy.md

 ![Protons repulse other protons, electrons repulse other electrons, protons attract electrons, and electrons attract protons.](images/attraction-repulsion.jpg){#fig:attraction-repulsion}

 This explains why the equilibrium was _stable_;
-no matter how you affected the distance, it would try to self-correct.
+no matter how you affected the distance, the atoms would try to self-correct.

 \bibliographystyle{alpha}
 \bibliography{ref}